Moving to Paraguay from the US: Cost, Visa, and Healthcare Guide

 WHAT PARAGUAY IS ACTUALLY LIKE

-The cost of living is low without the catch you usually expect.
-A decent one-bedroom apartment in Asunción runs somewhere between $350 and $550 per month in neighborhoods like Villa Morra or Carmelitas, which are safe, walkable, and have good restaurants.
-A sit-down lunch at a local restaurant -- the kind with tablecloths and a full plate -- costs around $4 to $6.
-Healthcare scores an 8/10 by the metrics, and private clinics are genuinely good: specialists are accessible, wait times are short by any standard, and costs are a fraction of what Americans are used to.
-A private doctor's visit typically runs $20 to $40.
-Bureaucracy for residency is real but manageable; Paraguay's permanent residency process is comparatively straightforward and is a draw for Americans moving to Paraguay specifically to establish legal residency.
-A local lawyer handling the paperwork usually charges $1,000 to $1,500 total.
+Costs stay low without the catch you usually expect.
+A decent one-bedroom in Asunción runs between $350 and $550 monthly in neighborhoods like Villa Morra or Carmelitas, which are safe, walkable, and well-supplied with good restaurants.
+A local sit-down lunch, the kind with tablecloths and a full plate, costs around $4 to $6.
+Healthcare scores 8 of 10 and private clinics are genuinely good, with accessible specialists, wait times short by any standard, and costs a fraction of American equivalents at $20 to $40 for a private doctor's visit.
+Residency bureaucracy is real but manageable, since Paraguay's permanent residency process runs comparatively straightforward and functions as a genuine draw for Americans arriving specifically to establish legal residency, with a local lawyer handling paperwork typically charging $1,000 to $1,500 total.

-Americans who land here expecting a miniature Buenos Aires are in for a recalibration.
-Asunción is flat, hot for much of the year, and not particularly cosmopolitan-looking -- but it functions well.
-The surprise most Paraguay expats report isn't negative; it's that the city is more normal than they expected.
-Traffic is manageable, the people are warm without being performative about it, and the streets in good neighborhoods feel safe at night.
-The dual-language reality is interesting: Spanish works everywhere, but Guarani is genuinely alive here, woven into daily conversation in a way you won't find in most Latin American countries.
-English proficiency among professionals is reasonable, rated high by the EF index, so finding a dentist or accountant who can communicate in English isn't the ordeal it is in some countries.
-The friction point most Americans hit is banking.
-Paraguayan banks are cautious with new foreign residents, accounts take time to open, and the financial infrastructure is a step behind what most expats are used to.
+Anyone landing here expecting a miniature Buenos Aires needs recalibration.
+Asunción is flat, hot for much of the year, and not particularly cosmopolitan-looking, while functioning well.
+The surprise most expats report is not negative but that the city is more normal than anticipated.
+Traffic stays manageable, people are warm without performing it, and streets in good neighborhoods feel safe after dark.
+The dual-language reality is genuinely interesting, since Spanish works everywhere while Guaraní remains alive here, woven into daily conversation in ways you will not find across most of Latin America.
+Professional English proficiency is reasonable and rated high by the EF index, so finding a dentist or accountant who communicates in English is not the ordeal it becomes in some countries.
+The friction point most Americans hit is banking, since Paraguayan banks stay cautious with new foreign residents, accounts take time to open, and financial infrastructure sits a step behind what most expats expect.

-In the first few weeks, focus on locking down your neighborhood before you sign a lease -- spend time in Villa Morra, Las Mercedes, and Carmelitas before committing.
-Get a local SIM from Tigo or Personal on arrival, which is easy and cheap.
-Start gathering documents for residency early; the process rewards people who are organized from day one.
-Because the banking setup takes months to sort out and Paraguayan ATMs can be inconsistent with foreign cards, most Americans moving to Paraguay open a Wise account before they leave the States -- it pulls from local ATMs while your guaraní bank account is still pending, and lets you pay for early expenses without hemorrhaging fees.
-Once you have residency paperwork moving and a neighborhood you understand, the daily friction here is genuinely low.
-Paraguay rewards the person who did the homework rather than the one who showed up on vibes.
+Lock down your neighborhood before signing any lease, spending real time across Villa Morra, Las Mercedes, and Carmelitas before committing.
+Get a SIM from Tigo or Personal on arrival, which is easy and cheap.
+Start gathering residency documents early, since the process rewards organization from day one.
+Because banking setup consumes months and Paraguayan ATMs handle foreign cards inconsistently, most people land with Wise already loaded, pulling from local ATMs while the guaraní account stays pending and covering early expenses without hemorrhaging fees.
+Once residency paperwork moves and you understand your neighborhood, daily friction here drops genuinely low.
+Paraguay rewards the person who did homework rather than the one who showed up on vibes.

 See how Paraguay compares to the US.